 |Total BTU Capacity||19,372||20,992|

-I wrote to David asking him to come on the podcast and explain his findings a few moths ago and he responded to that via email with this –
+I wrote to David asking him to come on the podcast and explain his findings a few months ago, and he responded to that via email with this:

 “At some point I'd like to set everybody straight in one fell swoop, and maybe your HVACrSchool is the venue for that, but I haven't decided yet.”

-I don’t think David’s research is “wrong”, I’m sure they got the results they said they got, the issue must be a disconnect in the way the tests were performed and the way many systems perform in the field.
-I do think the conclusion the article came to was incorrect…
+I don't think David's research is “wrong.”
+I'm sure they got the results they said they got.
+The issue must be a disconnect in how the tests were performed and how many systems perform in the field.
+I do think the conclusion the article came to was incorrect.

-The point of the study was all about heat transfer and in real life if we control for ambient conditions all we would need to do it measure head pressure, clean the coil, let it dry and measure head pressure again.
-If it goes down then more heat transfer is occurring (again, controlling for changes in ambient conditions and indoor load).
+The point of the study was all about heat transfer, and in real life, if we control for ambient conditions, all we would need to do is measure head pressure, clean the coil, let it dry and measure head pressure again.
+If it goes down, then more heat transfer is occurring (again, controlling for changes in ambient conditions and indoor load).

 For fun, I would encourage you to try the same tests and let me know your findings.
-I used MeasureQuick, a Redfish meter and Fieldpiece Joblink probes to collect the data but you could do it with any accurate modern digital instruments.
-Just make 100% sure the coil is dry after cleaning or you will get false measurements.
-If you find a system that doesn’t improve, or gets worse it would be great to know the “why” behind that example by reviewing the application and data.
+I used MeasureQuick, a Redfish meter, and Fieldpiece Joblink probes to collect the data, but you could do it with any accurate modern digital instruments.
+Just make 100% sure the coil is dry after cleaning, or you will get false measurements.
+If you find a system that doesn't improve or worsens, it would be great to know the “why” behind that example by reviewing the application and data.